ML Model Training and Deployment Pipeline

 Set up

-We will use some Jupyter Notebooks this example, so we need to install the right dependencies to run them.
-Go into examples/03-ml-workflow, and create a proper virtual environment.
+In this example, we will use Jupyter Notebooks, so we will need to install the right dependencies.
+Go into the example folder, and create a virtual environment.

 python -m venv venv